openstack-archive/tripleo-docs/doc/source/developer/tht_walkthrough/service_template_sections.rst

 explicitly write on which step to start which container.
 Steps are set as keys with the ``step_<step number>`` format.
 Inside these, we should set up keys with the specific container names.
 In our example, we're running only the etcd container, so we use a key called ``etcd`` to give it such a name.
-A tool called `paunch`_ will read these parameters, and start the containers with those settings.
+`Paunch`_ or tripleo-container-manage_ Ansible role will read these parameters, and start the containers with those settings.

 Here's an example of the container definition::